 is not a lot and in some countries even to drink

-the glass on the right would be breaking the law
+the glass on the right would be bre

-if you drove afterwards in others a sip would be
+the law if you drove afterwards in others a sip

 - even a sip will send